 Playwriting

-Thank you to Cleveland Public Theatre, John Busser (a formidable playwright in his own right - check out his work here), Mindy Herman, and all of the playwrights and actors through Dark Room who have helped me debut my pieces and develop my voice, as well as others throughout Cleveland including David Hansen, Eric Mansfield, Eric Coble, Kari Barclay, and others.
+Thank you to Cleveland Public Theatre, John Busser and Mindy Herman, and all of the playwrights and actors through Dark Room who have helped me debut my pieces and develop my voice, as well as others throughout Cleveland including David Hansen, Eric Mansfield, Eric Coble, Greg Mandryk, Kari Barclay, Jonathon Morgan, and so many others writers, actors, and producers who have encouraged me to explore this beautiful new world of playwriting.

 Upcoming Productions